Radiative decay of heavy-light mesons from lattice QCD: Acknowledgments

 \section{Acknowledgments}

 We thank Prof.\ Ying Chen for helpful discussions.
 The numerical calculations are performed on the Southern Nuclear Science Computing Center (SNSC) of South China Normal University and the Xiangjiang-1 cluster at Hunan Normal University (Changsha).
 This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No.\ 12575085, No.\ 12175073, No.\ 12222503, No.\ 12175063, No.\ 12105108, No.\ 12205106, and No.\ 12305094.
 J. L. also acknowledges the support of the Natural Science Foundation of Basic and Applied Basic Research of Guangdong Province under Grant No.\ 2023A1515012712.
-L. C. G. is also supported by the Hunan Provincial Natural Science Foundation No.\ 2023JJ30380 and the Hunan Provincial Department of Education under Grant No.\ 20A310.
 Y. M. also thanks the support from the Young Elite Scientists Sponsorship Program by Henan Association for Science and Technology with Grant No. 2025HYTP003.